What can I do if my visa is refused?

 You failed to meet specific visa condition requirements

-You applied for a visa type you were not eligible for
+People sometimes apply for a visa type for which they were not eligible.

-Your circumstances changed after lodging but before a decision was made
+In some cases, a person's circumstances change after lodging but before a decision is made.

 When a visa is refused, the consequences can be significant.
 For example, if you are in Australia on another visa when refused, your current visa status may be affected.
-If you intend to stay in Australia long-term, a single refusal can delay your plans considerably.
+For people who intend to stay in Australia long-term, a single refusal may delay their plans considerably.
 Receiving multiple refusals can also make future applications more difficult, as the department will review the history of your previous applications.

 What to consider